 Segment 2: The Window-Shopper at 30%

-These people show interest in what you have to offer but will need time, they might not even reply to your emails, but don’t be fooled as they are watching you, and waiting for that moment in time from when they will need what you are offering.
+These people show interest in what you have to offer but will need time.
+They might not even reply to your emails, but don’t be fooled.
+They are watching you, and waiting for that moment in time from when they will need what you are offering.

 This segment could make up 20-30% of your list.

 People who will more than likely never buy from you, they don’t really open your emails and you can forget about trying to call them.
 We need to encourage this percentage.
 To at least open your emails and get them to follow your Facebook page.
 Maybe encourage them to share what you have to offer and help share and spread the word of your business at least.

 This segment could make up 60-70% of your list.

 Forget about them, this segment of people or bots need to be cleaned out of your list every 30-days.